dashdotdotdashdotdot/aPhotoDeDD/README.md

 # aPhotoDeDD

-This repo will contain some basic tools for photo manipulation
+This repo will contain some basic tools for photo manipulation.

+If you run this:

+in Rstudio a shiny app should pop up and if open it in a browser you sohuld see the iconic image of Che Guevra in 200 pixels.
+The app has a bunch of dials that allows you to edit the photo.
+The last tab of the app contians the code that produces the current version of the image -- the one you see in the app.
+So if you cut and past this into an R program you can capture the image you created which allows you to work with it programatically.